APSC

 What is APSC?

-How to prepare for APSC exam?
+How to prepare for the APSC exam?

-4. Candidates should read and listen to current affairs on television, websites, news channels to prepare for general studies paper I & II.
+4. Candidates should read and listen to current affairs on television, websites, and news channels to prepare for general studies paper I & II.

-5. Explore various books on subjects covered in syllabus and make proper notes to revise on important topics
+5. Explore various books on subjects covered in the syllabus and make proper notes to revise on important topics

 Ans.
-There is no limit on number of attempts allowed for APSC CCE examination, as long as candidate of general category should not be less than 21 years of age and not more than 38 years of age, SC/ST category candidate should be of age not more than 43 years, OBC category candidate should be of age not more than 41 years and person with benchmark disability with age relaxation upto 10 years i.e. 48 years on 1st of January of that particular year when candidate is appearing for the exam.
+There is no limit on number of attempts allowed for the APSC CCE examination, as long as the candidate of the general category should not be less than 21 years of age and not more than 38 years of age, the SC/ST category candidate should be of age not more than 43 years, OBC category candidate should be of age not more than 41 years and person with benchmark disability with age relaxation upto 10 years i.e. 48 years on 1st of January of that particular year when the candidate is appearing for the exam.

 How to crack APSC exam?

-Candidates should follow smart study of relevant topics from previous exam papers and guides and not waste time on irrelevant subjects.
+Candidates should follow the smart study of relevant topics from previous exam papers and guides and not waste time on irrelevant subjects.

-Candidates should prepare largely on topics such as economic policies national and state of Assam exclusively, national polity and Assam polity, geography, history, environment and current affairs – national and Assam.
+Candidates should prepare largely on topics such as economic policies national and state of Assam exclusively, national polity and Assam polity, geography, history, environment, and current affairs – national and Assam.
 There will be about 30 to 35 percent of topics will be on Assam.

 What are the jobs after qualifying APSC exam?

 Ans.
-Jr. Grade officer in Assam Civil service, Assam Police, Superintendent of Taxes, District Transport officer, Assistant manager of industries, Asst.
-Employment officer, Labour inspector, Inspector of Taxes, Inspector of Excise, and Sub Registrar are some of the posts candidates can apply after qualifying APSC CCE exam.
+Jr. Grade officer in Assam Civil Service, Assam Police, Superintendent of Taxes, District Transport officer, Assistant manager of Industries, Asst.
+Employment officer, Labour inspector, Inspector of Taxes, Inspector of Excise, and sub-registrar are some of the posts candidates can apply after qualifying APSC CCE exam.

 How many exams are there in APSC?